Reviving the Rocketdyne F1 Engine

 Inconel X-750

-The robust material Inconel is used in extreme environments.
+Inconel is a robust material used in extreme environments.
 Rocketdyne used Inconel X-750 for the thrust chamber of the F-1 engine in the first stage of the Saturn V booster.

 Inconel maintains strength over a broad temperature range and is useful for high-temperature applications like the F-1 rocket engine thrust chamber.